needle-mirror/com.unity.physics/Documentation~/custom-motors.md

   - `PerpendicularAxis` = (-1,0,0)
   - `Position` = (0.5, -0.5, 0)
 - `target` = 0.7853982
-- `maxImpulseOfMotor`: Infinity
+- `maxImpulseOfMotor`: 10,000
+- `springFrequency` : 5
+- `dampingRatio` : 0.7

 See the C# API Documentation for more details.

 **Important!** All axes within the `BodyFrame` parameters must be normalized.

 ### Authoring via the Rotational Motor Authoring Component in Physics Samples
 The Rotational Motor component exists only in the Unity Physics Samples Project and is intended for educational/internal testing purposes.
-To use this component, the script must be available locally.
-It can be found in the Unity Physics Samples Project at this path: `Assets/Common/Scripts/Creators/Motors/RotationalMotor.cs`.
+To use this component, the Unity Physics Samples must be imported from the Package Manager.
+Then, the script can be found in the Unity Physics Samples Project at this path: `Assets/Samples/Unity Physics/0.62.0-preview.162/Custom Physics Authoring/Unity.Physics.Custom/Motors/RotationalMotor.cs`.
 Arguments for this component may change, or the component may be deprecated in the future.
 See the Joints/Motors Demos in the Unity Physics Samples for sample usage.

 To set up the General Rotation Motor Example 1, follow these steps:
 1. Starting from a SubScene, add a GameObject > Cube.
 Rename it 'StaticCube'.
 A BoxCollider should already be present as a component.
 Remove the Box Collider.